nicolas17/mapillary_apidoc/source/includes/_b.md

 bs | List of blurs for image
-bs[type] | Describes type of blur, face = face detected, license = license plate detected, user = user defined blur bs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] user | User who decided the blur, if null its mapillary default applied | True if applied false if not
+bs[type] | Describes type of blur, face = face detected, license = license plate detected, user = user defined blur bs[rect] | Placement of blur as a rectangle, [SouthWest, NorthEast] -> [[x,y],[x,y]] user | User who decided the blur, if null it's mapillary default applied | True if applied false if not